DerekDardzinski/vaspvis/README.md

 # Density of states (projected or non-projected)
 dos = Dos(folder='path to vasp output folder')
 ```
+**Important Note:** This package parses the vasprun.xml, KPOINTS, and POSCAR files, be sure that
+they are in the folder you load into vaspvis.

 **Important Note:** For spin projected orbitals you must load the spin up and spin down chanels separately using the `spin = 'up'` or `spin = 'down'` options with loading data.
 Default is `spin = 'up'`.
-An example of a spin projected band plot is coming soon.

 # Examples